 We often talk about hiring “top talent”, but have you ever considered that it’s the people who show up every day and reliably get things done that are the real drivers of business success?
-We’re living through a historically tight labor market, and so it’s rare to get through the day without seeing a headline about the scarcity of superstar talent.
 That’s why we thought it was worth taking just a moment to celebrate and give a little definition to a humble and often overlooked quality: work ethic.

 - A Desire to Improve

 Whoever said “90% of success is showing up,” had a point.
 Employee tardiness takes a toll on productivity; it costs the U.S. economy billions annually, according to SHRM.
 But consistent lateness also signals a lack of commitment, which can be a killer for workplace morale.
 Even among the chronically late, though, tardiness doesn’t always mean laziness—some people just perceive time differently, according to research from San Diego State University.
 (To make life easier for everyone, it’s good HR practice to set out a timekeeping policy outlining your expectations of employees, while enabling punctuality with thoughtful scheduling and regular shift reminders.)

 It's never been harder to find your focus than this year.
 Given that it can take over 20 minutes to regain your full attention after responding to just one email, according to a UC Irvine study, a focused mindset is an essential part of a good work ethic.
 Hiring (and rewarding) highly focused employees isn’t enough though—managers must also put in place structures that facilitate focused work.
 This could mean refraining from unnecessary communication while an employee is completing a task or offering easily-distracted staff the opportunity to work from home.